CEE | Center for Experimental Ethnography

 His most recent film, co-directed with Deborah A. Thomas, is Bad Friday: Rastafari after Coral Gardens (Third World Newsreel, 2012), and he is currently part of the production team completing Making Sweet Tea: The Lives and Loves of Southern Black Gay Men.
 An urban researcher, media ethnographer, anthropologist of religion, and theorist of race/ethnicity, Jackson’s work also critically explores how film and other non-traditional or multi-modal formats can be most effectively utilized in specifically scholarly research projects, and he is one of the founding members of CAMRA.

-ASSOCIATE DIRECTORAlissa Jordan is affiliated faculty in the Department of Anthropology and in Gender, Sexuality and Women's Studies at Penn.
+Alissa Jordan is affiliated faculty in the Department of Anthropology, in Gender, Sexuality and Women's Studies, and in the Graduate School of Education.
 She is a multimodal cultural and medical anthropologist focusing on healing, embodiment, and reproductive in/justice for Black birthing people in Haiti and the broader global health sphere.
 Using collaborative ethnographic filmmaking, audio production, illustration, and participatory activism, she explores the alternative worlds that Black women build through attending to their bodies and generating "underground" wisdom outside of, and in relation to, Western epistemes.
 Her work engages with the way that acts of self-healing and self-love critique the terms and conditions of reproduction under racial capitalism.
 In 2023, she was recognized with the Platinum Award through the University of Pennsylvania School of Arts and Sciences for extraordinary contributions to the mission of the School.

 |

 She is currently finishing her first book, Atlas of Nanm: Bodily Openings and Encounters in Haiti.
 It is an ethnography of the embodied wisdom that women generate at sites where their bodies “open” [louvri] to the world.
 Organizing this wisdom according to the sites of mouths, uteruses, eyes, skin, and dreams, this book is envisioned as a multimedia atlas of life force, known as nanm, as it moves into and out of women’s bodies at these portals.
-Their lived experiences of care become authoritative sources of insight into the way bodies should interact with one another, into decisions about whose bodies demand care, and how or if structural violence can be addressed through collective bodily practice.
-Prose and theoretical interludes are interwoven with collaborative illustrations, which are graphic concoctions compiled from photographs, diagrams, and medicines made by and with interlocutors.
+Their lived experiences of care become authoritative sources of insight into the way bodies should interact with one another, and into decisions about whose bodies demand care.
+Prose and theoretical interludes are interwoven with collaborative illustrations--graphic concoctions compiled from photographs, diagrams, and medicines made by and with interlocutors.
 The book is under contract with the University of Pennsylvania press.

 Jezenia ROmero

-Jezenia Romero is an artist who works with sound, performance, and sculpture.
-Originally from Los Angeles, California, her projects include self-published books, experimental printmaking, and an independent music label established in 2015.
-In addition to her art and music practice, Jezenia has also taught workshops for various art organizations in DIY music production and a welding training in partnership with the Brooklyn Chamber of Commerce, NY.
-Previous work includes the development and implementation of a Virtual Welding Simulation course for incarcerated folks at Rikers Island New York.
-Current works include a self-released EP with a new solo project and a book archiving 10 years of cassette tape releases from her music label Bunny Jr. Tapes.
+Jezenia Romero is an artist who works with sound, performance, video and sculpture.
+Originally from Los Angeles, California, her projects include experimental artist books, various music and performance projects, and an independent music label established in 2015.
+In addition to her visual art and music practice, Jezenia has also taught workshops in DIY music production, publishing and welding in partnership with the Brooklyn Chamber of Commerce, NY.
+Previous work includes the development and implementation of a Virtual Welding Simulation course at Rikers Island New York.
+Current works include a book archiving 10 years of cassette tape releases from her music label.

 |